 - Things to sell (furniture, appliances, vehicles, etc.)

-- Things to take with us—anything that won’t be packed (bedding, toys, some kitchen tools, our important notebook, etc.) I keep all of my to-do lists on my phone.
+- Things to take with us—anything that won’t be packed (bedding, a few toys, some kitchen tools, our important notebook, etc.) I keep all of my to-do lists on my phone.

 - Things to do before we move (get my daughter’s birth certificate, landscape/clean-up the yard, find a realtor, etc.)